 Botswana is certainly far from ordinary.
-It is a place where tourists get a rare chance to visualise Africa as relatively untouched, the way nature intended.
+It is a place where tourists get a rare chance to visualize Africa as relatively untouched, the way nature intended.
 Additionally, the population density of Botswana is one of the world’s lowest making a peaceful safari that much more attainable.

 When planning a trip to Botswana, there is a great variety of choices, which may seem overwhelming at first.
 This travel guide will help guide your decisions and make your Botswana safari a memorable one.

 The Okavango Delta is well-known all over the world for being the planet’s largest inland delta.
-Water-based acitvitites are always a thrill with fishing, boat cruises and moroko rides some of the highlights.
+Water-based activities are always a thrill with fishing, boat cruises and mokoro safaris being some of the highlights.
 The banks of the river are also home to plains game, elephants and countless species of birds.

 Laugh with the elephants who simply love the summer rains and the potential for mud baths.

 This desert covers practically most of the country of Botswana.
 There are numerous animals to see at the game reserves, which are found in the desert itself.
-These include the Khutse Game Reserve, the Kgalagadi Transfrontier Park, and the Kalahari Game Reserve.
+These include the Khutse Game Reserve, the Kgalagadi Transfrontier Park, and the Central Kalahari Game Reserve.

-The Makgadikgadi Salt Pans
+Makgadikgadi Pans National Park

-Some attractions that can be visited on the site include the yearly zebra migration, along with the flamingo migration in the Nata Bird Sanctuary.
+Some attractions that can be visited on the site include the annual zebra migration, along with the flamingo migration in the Nata Bird Sanctuary.

-The Chobe National Park
+Chobe National Park

 Of all the Botswana tourist attractions, this is often a favourite.
 This includes the Chobe River and the Chobe National Park.
 This region has one of the world’s largest elephant populations.
-There are actually elephants just about everywhere in the region.
+There are elephants just about everywhere in the region.

-Make sure not to miss the evening boat cruise along the Chobe river as the sunsets over the horizon are simply spectacular.
-No matter where you go in Botswana, the general consensus is that this is a bucket-list destination.
+Make sure not to miss the evening boat cruise along the Chobe River as the sunsets over the horizon are simply spectacular.
+No matter where you go in Botswana, the consensus is that this is a bucket-list destination.